amitnema/spark-etl-framework/README.md

 ```

 ## Contributing

-1. Fork the repository
+- Fork the repo and create a feature branch.
-2. Create a feature branch
-3. Implement your changes
-4. Add comprehensive tests
-5. Update documentation
-6. Submit a pull request
+- Run `mvn clean verify` before submitting a PR.
+- Ensure new code is covered by tests and passes code quality checks.

 ## License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.
+Apache 2.0

-## Support
+## Contact

-For support and questions:
-- Create an issue in the repository
+For questions or support, open an issue or contact the maintainer
-- Check the [Wiki](wiki-url) for additional documentation
-- Contact the development team

 ## Roadmap